Creating Wildlife Habitat

 Water: Clean, fresh water is important to birds, bats and other wildlife.
 Putting out a saucer, bird bath, a battery-powered dripper or an all-out pond will give them what they need.
 Clean and refill standing water features regularly to eliminate mosquito larvae and the risk of disease.
 The reward of watching the visitors is well worth the effort.
 Retaining rain water with rain barrels and rain gardens to limit storm water run-off benefits your property and reduces stream degradation in your watershed.

-Shelter: Whether it's protection from the elements, safe places to hide from predators, or secure locations to hide nests, providing shelter is one of the best ways to make your property bird-friendly.
+Shelter: Whether it's protection from the elements, safe places to hide from predators or secure locations to hide nests, providing shelter is one of the best ways to make your property wild-life friendly.
 Nature offers structure in different layers or stories: trees provide the canopy layer or over-story.
 The mid-story layers are created by small trees and shrubs.
 And the under-story is provided by the ground cover of grasses and broad-leaved herbaceous plants.
 Year-round cover is provided by evergreen trees and shrubs, leaf litter, and brush piles.
 Adding nesting boxes and winter roosting boxes can help to make up for the loss of old cavity-laden trees in our more urban neighborhoods.

 Protection: Reducing or eliminating the use of chemical pesticides and fertilizers will allow helpful insects and soil-dwellers thrive.
 Instead of spraying to keep caterpillars from munching on your native plants you can rejoice that someone is eating them.
 They are either about to be food for other wildlife or transform themselves into something beautiful and helpful.
 Rather than spraying for mosquitoes and catching beneficial insects in the cross-hairs reduce their breeding capacity by eliminating standing water or treating with mosquito dunks or pellets.
 Keeping your cat indoors will protect your wildlife.
 While hunting may be in a cat's nature they are not native to the United States and wildlife.
 Studies show domestic cats kill 2.4 billion birds a year in the United States, not to mention small mammals and reptiles valuable to your natural habitat.